aospapp/aosp/external/pigweed/pw_build/docs.rst

 with the ``-D`` option (``-DCMAKE_TOOLCHAIN_FILE=path/to/file.cmake``).
 For Pigweed embedded builds, set ``CMAKE_SYSTEM_NAME`` to the empty string (``""``).

+Toolchains may set the ``pw_build_WARNINGS`` variable to a list of ``INTERFACE`` libraries with compilation options for Pigweed's upstream libraries.
+This defaults to a strict set of warnings.
+Projects may need to use less strict compilation warnings to compile backends exposed to Pigweed code (such as ``pw_log``) that cannot compile with Pigweed's flags.
+If desired, Projects can access these warnings by depending on ``pw_build.warnings``.

 Third party libraries
 ---------------------